manjaro-sway/manjaro-sway/SUPPORT.md

 ### How can I log in inside a virtual machine?

-While it seems to work out of the box in some kvm/qemu/libvirt environments (f.e.
-Gnome Boxes), you need to enable 3D acceleration in VirtualBox.
+While it seems to work out of the box in some kvm/qemu/libvirt environments, you need to enable 3D acceleration at least in VirtualBox and Gnome Boxes.

 ### How can I use the amazing mps-youtube?